onfido/onfido-sdk-ui/test/TESTING_GUIDELINES.md

 ### Test structure

-All test artifacts are in `features/` directory:
+All test artifacts are in `test/` directory:
-- `page_objects/` - contains files with page objects that map objects i.e by id or css
+- `pageobjects/` - contains files with page objects that map objects by css selectors and functions that use these page objects
 - `step_definitions/` - contains generic, commonly shared steps used in `.feature` files
 - `*.feature` - behavior-driven tests written in Gherkin
 - `support/` - contains support for setting up tests, i.e requires `monster` gem dependency